 The justice minister's critics accuse her fuelling cronyism and of acting out of a conflict of interest because of her long friendship with the family.

-The opposition Five-star party on Friday said it would present a no-confidence motion against Cancellieri, with leader Beppe Grillo saying her aid "could appear to be seen as the payment of a debt".
+The opposition Five-star party said it would present a no-confidence motion against Cancellieri, with leader Beppe Grillo saying her aid "could appear to be seen as the payment of a debt".

 Cancellieri's son, Piergiorgio Peluso, earned several million euros working as an executive at Fondiaria-SAI between 2011 and 2012.